grd/i3-repo/README.md

 What programs are required to install i3?
 Here is the list:

 $ sudo apt update

-$ sudo apt-get install i3 rofi compton i3blocks
+$ sudo apt-get install i3 rofi compton i3blocks pavucontrol